Gross polluters and vehicles' emissions reduction

 \section{Methods}

-\paragraph{Filtering, speed and acceleration.} Each trajectory point is associated with a vehicle identifier, a trajectory identifier, a timestamp, and a latitude/longitude pair.
+\paragraph{Data Filtering.} In our GPS dataset, each trajectory point is associated with a vehicle identifier, a trajectory identifier, a timestamp, and a latitude/longitude pair.
 The sampling rate of the trajectory points may affect the estimate of instantaneous speed and acceleration.
+Since the mean time interval between trajectory points varies from city to city (it is about one minute for London and four minutes for Rome and Florence, see Table \ref{tab:traj}), we perform a pre-processing step to align them.
+For each trajectory, we retain only those sub-trajectories (i.e., disjoint subsets of points) that satisfy two constraints: (i) there are at least two points, and (ii) the time interval between consecutive points is less than $\theta = 120$ seconds.
+The filtering step causes a drop in the number of points and, by consequence, of vehicles.
+We analyse the trends of both the number of vehicles and points resulting from the filtering step varying the filtering parameter $\theta$ from 1 second to 300 seconds (see Supplementary Note 1).
+By choosing $\theta = 120$ seconds, we lose 53.5\% of points in Rome, 1.4\% in London, and 70.4\% in Florence.
+Consequently, we discard 1.3\% of vehicles in Rome, 0.9\% in London, and 6.5\% in Florence (see Table \ref{tab:traj}).

-Since the mean time interval between trajectory points varies with the city (it is around one minute for London and around four minutes for Rome and Florence), we retain only the sub-trajectories composed by consecutive points in an interval of 120 seconds, ending up with a mean time interval between the points that is around one minute for all the cities.
-We then compute, for each vehicle, the speed and acceleration in each point, and retain only points whose speed is lower than 300 $km/h$ and whose acceleration is in the range $[-10, +10]$ $m/s^2$ (as suggested by Nyhan et al.\cite{nyhan2016}).
-Different works use different values for these filtering parameters (e.g., the time interval between the points is set to 5 seconds in Nyhan et al.\cite{nyhan2016}, 5 to 50 seconds in Liu et al.\cite{liu2019}, 1 second in Chen et al.\cite{chen2020}, 3 seconds in Sui et al.\cite{sui2019}).
-Our choice for the parameters derives from the sampling rate of our data and are a trade-off between the reliability of the results and the data coverage.
+Different works use different values for $\theta$ (e.g., the time interval between the points is set to 1 second \cite{chen2020}, 3 seconds \cite{sui2019}, 5 seconds \cite{nyhan2016}, 5 to 50 seconds \cite{liu2019}).
+Our choice derives from our data sampling rate and is a trade-off between the reliability of the results and the data coverage.
+As the last step, we compute, for each vehicle, the speed and acceleration in each point, and retain only points whose speed is lower than 300 km/h and whose acceleration is in the range $[-10, +10]$ m/s$^2$ (as suggested by Nyhan et al.\cite{nyhan2016}).